The Head-Heart Connection

 http://wayofhealthandhealing.com/herpes 2.)
 Renew your mind.
 We live in a time of information overload.
 Be discerning about what information you allow to dwell in your mind.
 Use Philippians 4:8 as a test.
 Make sure you are reading God’s promises daily to renew your mind and strengthen that head-heart connection.

-zithromax price in mercury drug 3.)
+girl lives in multiple countries and now in usa dating brother 3.)
 Communicate!
 Check in with each person in your family several times a day.
 Ask them how they are doing.
 Some people are thinkers and some are feelers.
 For my husband, if I ask him what he is feeling, he has few words.
 The extent of his feelings is often limited to descriptors like “hungry” or “tired.”
 If I ask him what he is thinking about, he engages in dialogue.
 If your family isn’t talking, ask your questions differently.

 5.)
 Show grace to one another.
 Most families today are experiencing together time like they never have before.
 There is